‘The Birthday Wish’: Hallmark Movie–TV Commercial Director Sees Visions Of Love After Birthday Wish, Starring Jessy Schram, Luke Macfarlane

 Everyone likes nice surprises.
-And it doesn’t seem any different for the character in the latest Hallmark movie titled The Birthday Wish, which is about a television commercial director who makes a wish that changes her life for ever.
+And it doesn’t seem any different for the character in the latest Hallmark movie titled The Birthday Wish, which is about a television commercial director who makes a wish that changes her life forever.
 Also known as simply Birthday Wish, the movie, which is directed by Peter DeLuise and written by Julie Sherman Wolfe, is part of Hallmark Channel’s Winterfest programming event.
 It stars Jessy Schram as Gwen, Luke Macfarlane as Dave, David Lewis as Bruce, Marcus Rosner as Alex, Drew Tanner as Kian, Yvonne Chapman as Mia, and Cardi Wong as Greg.

 Luke Macfarlane (Killjoys) Stars in Birthday Wish (Hallmark Channel)https://t.co/OlWT3f8fqC